hackoregon/linux-laptop-setup/README.md

 1. Long-term support: five years, starting in 2016!
 2. Safety in numbers: Linux Mint is the most popular community desktop distro, and Ubuntu LTS is the most popular community server distro.
 3. Third-party support: the first distros third parties test on are Ubuntu LTS and RHEL / CentOS.
 If they have oodles of resources, the next priority is the commercial SUSE Linux Enterprise.
-The rest of them - Fedora, Debian, openSUSE, Arch, Gentoo, etc. - are all fine distros, but unless you have an institutional reason to use them, you're essentially doing unpaid QA for a vendor / community.
+The rest of the distros - Fedora, Debian, openSUSE, Arch, Gentoo, etc. - are all fine distros, but unless you have an institutional reason to use them, you're essentially doing unpaid QA for a vendor / community.

 A bit about hardware
 --------------------

-There are essentially three kinds of Intel / AMD based PCs:
+There are three kinds of Intel / AMD based PCs in use today:

-1. 32-bit only: These are usually older machines, although some Atom-based machines sold today will only run 32-bit software.
-These machines should be capable of running the Python data science / machine learning tools, the database and GIS tools, the R platform and RStudio.
+1. 32-bit only: these are usually older machines, although some Atom-based machines sold today will only run 32-bit software.
+These machines will run the Python data science / machine learning tools, the database and GIS tools, the R platform and RStudio.
 They will not run Docker, Vagrant / VirtualBox or Virtual Machine Manager.
-2. 64-bit: These machines will run either 32-bit or 64-bit software.
-They will run everything a 32-bit machine can run and they will run Docker.
+2. 64-bit without virtualization assists: these machines will run either 32-bit or 64-bit software.
+They will run everything a 32-bit machine will run and they will run Docker.
 They will not run Vagrant / VirtualBox or Virtual Machine Manager.
 3. 64-bit plus virtualization assists (64-bit VA): these are the most recent machines.
 The virtualization assists are sometimes disabled in the BIOS / firmware.
 You will need to enable the assists if they are disabled.
-They will run everything in this collection.
+These machines will run everything in this collection.

 Getting started
 ---------------